-For Intellectual property (IP) outputs
+Intellectual property (IP) outputs

-1. What IP will your research generate?

-- 2. How will you protect this IP? - 3.
-How will the IP be used to achieve health benefits?
+- 1. What IP will your research generate? - 2.
+How will you protect this IP? - 3.
+How will the IP be used to achieve health benefits? - 4.
+Are there any plans to allow collaborators or third parties to own, co-own, or have exclusive access to any Wellcome-funded IP?
+If so, please consider any restrictions on this outlined in grant condition 8. - 5.
 Provide the name and contact details for the person in your organisation (for example Technology Transfer Officer or Business Development executive) who can act as a point of contact for Wellcome to discuss the protection and commercialisation of this IP.